patxoca/arv.factory/docs/source/tutorial.rst

 Not to confuse with python generators.

 .. note:: generators are allowed only when defining or creating a
-          factory no when creating objects.
+          factory not when creating objects.

 Trying to create new objects once the generator is exhausted will raise an ``StopIteration`` exception: